-Warm baths always feel good anyway, but when combined with baking soda or uncooked colloidal oatmeal, they can also be used to address eczema.
+Warm baths always feel good, but when combined with baking soda or uncooked colloidal oatmeal, they can also be used to address eczema.
 Soak in the bath for 10 to 15 minutes, then pat dry.
 For maximum efficacy, follow up with medicated lotions or moisturizers.
 If using both of these, apply the medical lotion before the moisturizer.

 Speaking of lotions, calamine lotion is a popular natural remedy for eczema symptoms involving itchiness.
 It dries and protects irritated skin, though it does not address underlying causes.
-You can also use it from time to time to prevent flare-ups, although the nature of eczema makes it is difficult to say if it is as good a preventative method as it is a treatment.
+You can also use it from time to time to prevent flare-ups, although the nature of eczema makes it difficult to say if it is as good a preventative method as it is a treatment.

 Dampen some dressings with cool water, then wrap them around the affected area.
 The coolness should help relieve some of the itchiness.
 More importantly, this protects the skin from itching, helping it heal.
 As with other natural remedies for eczema, this is a temporary fix.
 But, it’s easy to do when there are no other materials on hand.